NaNcmyk/artXtension/README.md

         + `name` - Noah's art-X-tension is the name of the extension
         + `version` - updated to 2.0 (2023)
     + As of 2023, Chrome has migrated to Manifest v3.
 This extension was originally written for Manifest v2 (in 2021).
 While v2 continues to work on Firefox, it is no longer supported by Chrome.
-    + The code has now been updated to reflect [Manifest v3's specs](https://developer.chrome.com/docs/extensions/mv3/mv3-migration-checklist/).
+    + *manifest.json* has now been updated to reflect [Manifest v3's specs](https://developer.chrome.com/docs/extensions/mv3/mv3-migration-checklist/).
     + In addition to the three boilerplate keys, the Manifest contains these additional six keys:
         + `description` - This is a short blurb that introduces users to the extension.
 It's used by the Chrome Web Store and in the extension management page.
         + `icons` - This lists all icons provided in the extension's directory.
 There are three in this extension: _icon16.png_, _icon64.png_, _icon128.png_.